Channel 5 (Singaporean TV channel): Television Singapura/RTS

-The channel first launched as a pilot service, TV Singapura, on 15 February 1963.
-Minister for Culture S. Rajaratnam introduced its inaugural night of programming (which included the documentary TV Looks at Singapore, imported cartoons and comedy programmes, the Malay variety show Rampaian Malaysia, and news), stating that "tonight might well mark the start of a social and cultural revolution in our lives."
+The channel first launched as a pilot service, TV Singapura on 15 February 1963.
+Chong Yan Ling and Lucy Leong were two of the four women who appeared for the opening lines of TV Singapura on its launch day.
+Minister for Culture S. Rajaratnam introduced its inaugural night of programming, which included the documentary TV Looks at Singapore, imported cartoons and comedy programmes, the Malay variety show Rampaian Malaysia (Malaysian Medley), and news.
+Rajaratnam stated that "tonight might well mark the start of a social and cultural revolution in our lives."
 The pilot service would broadcast 100 minutes of programmes per-night.
 At the time, it was estimated that only one in 58 persons in Singapore owned a television set.
+Airtime began to increase on 11 March, before reaching the four-hour target in April.